epl1000/elmer/README.md

 2. Adjust the PCB parameters as needed.
 3. Specify the output directory and file name.
 4. (Optional) Use **Browse...** next to *Gmsh Executable* to locate `gmsh` if it is not on your `PATH`.
 The selected path will be remembered.
 5. Click **Generate GMSH Script**.
-If *Run Gmsh after generation* is checked, the file is processed by Gmsh in headless mode.
+If *Run Gmsh after generation* is checked, the mesh is created in headless mode and you'll be notified once the `.msh` file is written.
+Each run produces a uniquely named mesh such as `mesh_<uuid>.msh`.

 The generated script defines four volumes: the ground with vias, the trace, the surrounding air, and the dielectric.
 Comments in the file list these IDs for reference.